-As we have seen, research on public interest law practices has extensively highlighted the limits of public interest litigation.
-Among such limits, there is also a danger of cultural elitism: public interest litigation is a technical tool that requires specialist skills to be mastered.
-And if it is mastered, it is mastered by few people.
-The number of actors is inevitably limited.
-Social change becomes an affair of the few people who can participate in the conversation.
-Providing a reflective space on existing practices of public interest law and promoting alternative practices of the law scholarship to describe "a network of professionals with recognized expertise and competence in a particular domain and domain and an authoritative claim to policy-relevant knowledge within that domain or issue area."
+&lt;sup>65 The concept of epistemic community has been developed mainly by international relations scholarship to describe "a network of professionals with recognized expertise and competence in a particular domain and domain and an authoritative claim to policy-relevant knowledge within that domain or issue area."
 Peter M. Haas, Introduction: epistemic communities and international policy coordination, 46 INT'L ORG.
 (SPECIAL ISSUE) 1, 3 (1992).
 Epistemic communities have played a significant role in transnational processes and scholars have used this concept to interpret phenomena ranging from EU integration to policies dealing with climate change or with AIDS in Africa.
 On the role of epistemic communities in the creation of transnational legal regimes see, more generally, Knowledge, Power and International Policy Coordination, INT'L ORG.
 (SPECIAL ISSUE) (1992).

-&lt;sup>1757John G. Ruggie, International responses to technology: Concepts and trends, 29 INT'L ORG 557, 570 (1975); Mai'a K. Davis Cross, Re-thinking Epistemic Communities Twenty Years Later, 39 REV. INT'L STUD.
+&lt;sup>66John G. Ruggie, International responses to technology: Concepts and trends, 29 INT'L ORG 557, 570 (1975); Mai'a K. Davis Cross, Re-thinking Epistemic Communities Twenty Years Later, 39 REV. INT'L STUD.
 137, 160 (2013).

-&lt;sup>1758 See Peter Haas, When does power listen to truth?
-A constructivist approach to the policy process, 11 J. Eur.
-Pub.
-Pol'y 575 (2004).
-See Giacomo Capuzzo, "In mani esperte": il ruolo della legal expertise nei sistemi transnazionali, 32 RIVISTA CRITICA DI DIRITTO PRIVATO, 497 (2014).
+&lt;sup>67 See Peter Haas, When does power listen to truth?
+A constructivist approach to the policy process, 11 J. EUR.
+PUB.
+POL'Y 575 (2004).

+&lt;sup>68 See Giacomo Capuzzo, "In mani esperte": il ruolo della legal expertise nei sistemi transnazionali, 32 RIVISTA CRITICA DI DIRITTO PRIVATO, 497 (2014).